Johnny Depp issues warning to fans in worrying social media post

 He ended the statement: “Again, neither myself, my team, my agent, nor my family will ever contact you on my behalf asking for money or your personal information.”

-In july 2024, money saving expert Martin Lewis analysed data from Action Fraud, looking at how frequently public figures, including Depp, Elon Musk and Adele, were mentioned in scams reported to it in 2022 and 2023.
+In July 2024, money saving expert Martin Lewis analysed data from Action Fraud, looking at how frequently public figures, including Depp, Elon Musk and Adele, were mentioned in scams reported in 2022 and 2023.

-Lewis said the data his website looked at is likely to be a drop in the ocean considering many people do not report scams to the police.
+Lewis went on to say that the amount of data his website analysed is likely only a drop in the ocean, considering that many people do not report scams to the police.

 If someone believes they have been scammed, they should contact their bank and the police.